SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/9. Rise-of-Gandhi/Cripps Mission.md

 -   Indian Union with a dominion status would be set up to decide its relations with the Commonwealth.
 -   Constituent Assembly would be convened to frame a new constitution.
--   To accept the new consitution 2 condition needed to be fulfilled any province not willing to join could form a separate constitution and union and rights of racial and religous minorities were safeguarded -> this was the acceptance to the demand of Pakistan
+-   To accept the new consitution 2 condition needed to be fulfilled any province not willing to join could form a separate constitution and union and *rights of racial and religous minorities were safeguarded* -> ==this was the acceptance to the demand of Pakistan==
 -   Defence of India would remain in British hands and Gov Gen powers would remain intact

 ### Objections/Problems